casey/just/README.md

 3. Implement the functionality of the new attribute.

-4. Make sure your new test passes.
+4. Run `just ci` to make sure that all tests pass.

 ### Janus